 Compose = declarative multi-container orchestration on one host.
 You describe what should be running.
 Compose figures out how to get there.

 The key word is declarative.
-Rather than writing steps (“create this network, then run this container, then run that one”), you write the desired end state and let Compose handle the sequencing.
+Rather than writing steps (“create this network, then run this container”), you write the desired end state and let Compose handle the sequencing.

 Core Concepts